 Editorial Policy: All manuscripts are first reviewed by the editor(s) of the issue to determine if they are appropriate for this journal.
 We do not accept opinion pieces.
 In certain cases, manuscripts may be invited; such an invitation does not constitute automatic acceptance.
 All manuscripts are peer reviewed by at least two reviewers.
 Authors are required to obtain and provide to NYSPA all necessary permissions to reproduce any copyrighted work.
-The editor of the NYS Psychologist reserves the right to edit all copy.
+The co-editors of the NYS Psychologist reserves the right to edit all copy.
 The final acceptance decision rests with the issue editor, although the NYSPA Publications/Editorial Committee retains oversight functions.
-The issue editor, therefore, should (a) feel free to seek consultation from the chair of the Publications/Editorial Committee throughout the process of putting the issue together and (b) build in sufficient time before publication for the Publications/Editorial Committee to review the completed issue.
+The issue editor, therefore, should (a) feel free to seek consultation from the Publications/Editorial Committee throughout the process of putting the issue together and (b) build in sufficient time before publication for the Publications/Editorial Committee to review the completed issue.

-NYS Psychologist is the official journal of the New York State Psychological Association and, as such, contains archival documents.
-It also publishes articles on current issues in psychology as well as empirical, theoretical, and practice articles based on broad aspects of psychology.
-Statements contained in the NYS Psychologist are the personal view of the authors and do not constitute NYSPA policy unless so indicated.
 The NYS Psychologist is indexed in APA’s PsycInfo.
 Copyright and permissions.
 Those who wish to reuse NYSPA-copyrighted material must secure from NYSPA and the author written permission to reproduce a journal article in full or journal text of more than 500 words.